bryanmcnett/aabo/README.md

 }
 ```

 There is no need to store a {maxA, maxB, maxC} in addition to a {minA, minB, minC} simply to do intersection tests - only the query needs {maxA, maxB, maxC}.
-If we stop here, we have a novel bounding volume with roughly the same characteristics as AABB, but 25% cheaper in 2D and 33% cheaper in 3D than AABB:
+If we stop here, we have a novel bounding volume with roughly the same characteristics as AABB, but 25% cheaper in 2D and 33% cheaper in 3D than AABB.
+If your only concern is determining proximity and you don't care if it's a little rough, this is probably the best you can do.

 ```
 struct Triangles